The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Spanx: The legendary shapewear brand is offering 20% off everything sitewide (plus free shipping) through Nov.
 28.

-• Splendid: Save on women’s and children’s clothes — Splendid is offering 40% off sitewide through Nov.
-26.
+• Splendid: Save on women’s and children’s clothes — Splendid is offering 40% off sitewide with code BF22.

 • Sticky Be Socks: These Oprah-favorite socks are 30% off sitewide with code THANKS22.